xwmx/nb/README.md

   -e, --encrypt               Encrypt the note with a password.
   -f, --filename <filename>   The filename for the new note.
   --folder <folder-path>      Add within the folder located at <folder-path>.
+  --no-template               Skip the template when one is assigned.
   --tags <tag1>,<tag2>...
 A comma-separated list of tags.
   --template <template>       A string template or path to a template file.
   -t, --title <title>         The title for a new note.
 If `--title` is